ChrisSutcu/CODCalculator/README.md

 Features

-Undistorts images using intrinsic camera parameters and distortion coefficients, the camera matrix must be found using a calibration step for a given camera and lens setup.
+Undistorts images using intrinsic camera parameters and distortion coefficients, the camera matrix must be found using a calibration process for a given camera, lens and focal length setup.
 This can be done using MATLAB.

 Allows manual selection of calibration and COD points.

 Tracks COD points across multiple images using optical flow.

-Computes COD for each subsequent image in millimeters.
+Computes COD for each successive image in millimeters.

 Saves results to an Excel file with specimen-specific sheets.